ruben-bottu/ISP-class-schedule/README.md

    in your terminal.
 This will launch all the necessary Docker Containers and print their logs in the terminal.

+   > Note: if you are getting `permission denied` in Linux, use `sudo docker compose up`

 6. Wait until you see the line

    ```